shaketastic/Epps-crud-takehome-challenge/README.md

 In the file `/queries/jobApplicationsQueries.js` there are already some methods that can create, read, update, or delete the applications in the JSON file.
 You should understand how these methods work, what they return, and how you'll use them in your code.
 You should not need to modify them at all.

-Notice that the query methods are `async` functions, just like they would have to be if they queried an actual database. **Do not** change them to non-async functions.
+Notice that the query methods are `async` functions, just like they would have to be if they queried an actual database. **Do not** change them to non-async functions. -->

+# CRUD Application Job API

+Sherry 'Shareeka' Epps

+## How To Run The Server Locally

+Follow these steps:

+1. Install Node.js and Node Package Manager (npm) if not already installed.
+2. Clone this repo on your machine.
+3. Navigate to the project directory
+4. Install dependencies by running : npm install
+5. Start server by running : npm start
+6. Server running locally on http://localhost:9000.

+## API Routes

+### GET /applications

+- Description: get all job applications

+### GET /applications/:id

+- Description: get a specific job app by ID.

+### POST /applications

+- Description: create new job application

+### PUT /applications/:id

+- Description: update existing job app by ID.

+## DELETE /applications/:id

+- Description: Delete job app by ID.